4L Trophy

 • Avoid non-compostable wipes.

-• Prefer reusable water bottles over plastic bottles.
+• Favor reusable water bottles over plastic bottles.

 On site: respect wildlife, flora and protected areas.

-The desert is not an empty backdrop: it is a living, fragile environment where every passage leaves a mark.
+The desert is not an empty setting: it is a living, fragile environment where every passage leaves a trace.
 Respect desert animals

 • Do not chase, touch or feed animals (lizards, fennecs, gazelles, birds, etc.),

-• Do not leave anything lying around that might attract them (food, plastic, metal),
+• Leave nothing lying around that could attract them (food, plastic, metal),

-• Stay discreet and keep your distance.
+• Be discreet and keep your distance.
 Stay on the trails and respect protected areas

 • Follow the routes marked by the organization,